jaclu/tmux-conf/README.md

 needs 3.2".
 So that I never have to wonder why nothing happened if I attempt something not supported on that system.

+## Availability

+Primarilly using `pip install tmux-conf`

+Obviously you can clone this, but this is more for information than as a primary direct usage

 ## Suggested aproach

 Drop your current tmux.conf inside a content() method, wrapping stuff